insanity54/nanowrimo2017_practice/storynotes.md

   * (Maybe she was talking to Keito which is why she didn't show up immediately after Marth RV'd?)
     * In that case, the timeline would be OK.
 After making the announcement, Tsubasa would go to the infirmiry and everything is on track.
   * The competition being rescheduled needs to happen after some time has passed.
 Maybe after Keito tells Tsubasa to speed up the trapping process.
+* Tsubasa-sensei’s personality keeps changing.
+Is she a thundre or not? is she a hard ass or not?
+Is she a masochist or not?
+Is she in love with Marth or not?
+(If so, why tf is she?)